alerpaschoal/CODARFE/CODARFE Notebook/README.md

 ### 3) Save the Instance
 Just save the instance with the filename you want.
-If no filename is provided it will save in the *same directory as the metadata* with the name of 'CODARFE_RESULTS.foda'
+If no filename is provided it will save in the *same directory as the metadata* with the name of 'CODARFE_MODEL.foda'

 ```python
 coda.Save_Instance(name = <filename>)